pydata/xarray/doc/contributing.rst

 ----------------------------------

-Performance matters and it is worth considering whether your code has introduced performance regressions.  *xarray* is starting to write a suite of benmarking tests using `asv <https://github.com/spacetelescope/asv>`__ to enable easy monitoring of the performance of critical *xarray* operations.
+Performance matters and it is worth considering whether your code has introduced performance regressions.  *xarray* is starting to write a suite of benchmarking tests using `asv <https://github.com/spacetelescope/asv>`__ to enable easy monitoring of the performance of critical *xarray* operations.
 These benchmarks are all found in the ``xarray/asv_bench`` directory.  asv